sm-azure/CarND-Behavioral-Cloning-P3/README.md

 After the collection process, I had around 15000 number of data points.
 I then preprocessed this image data by converting it from BGR to RGB space, converting it to grayscale and normalizing it before training the neural network.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+**A generator was used for the training set thanks to the review feedback.
+Also the Keras model fit generator function was used.**

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by the increasing validation error after 3 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.